habedi/hsdlib/README.md

 Hsdlib is a C library that provides hardware-accelerated implementations of popular distance metrics and similarity measures for high-dimensional data.
-It automatically picks the optimal implementation (AVX/AVX2/AVX512 or NEON/SVE) at runtime based on the available CPU features.
+It automatically picks the optimal implementation based on available SIMD instruction sets (AVX/AVX2/AVX512 or NEON/SVE) at runtime.

 ### Features